Hyardaowyn/softwareconviction/content/posts/effect-of-memory-on-aws-lambda-network-throughput.md

 * lower cost
 * lower lambda timeout
 * faster retry possible
-# Conclusion
+# Conclusion: Increase memory to increase network throughput for Lambda
-Increasing the memory of a lambda function not only increases the CPU power, but also increases network throughput drastically.
+Increasing the memory of a Lambda function increases the CPU power and network throughput drastically.

 ###### footnotes